 - The Active Budget is the one included when generating a Financial Report over multiple Projects.

 - The Budget Details of an Active Budget can be invoiced: they need to be included in the Project View filter for invoicing, typically called "To Invoice/Invoiced".
-See more details in chapter Invoicing the Budgeted.
+See more details in the Invoicing the Budgeted article.